 Some users may want to create an unbalanced panel - where you take all respondents or enumerated persons available at each wave (not just those that consistently respond or are consistently in responding households).
-An example Stata program to create an unbalanced panel is provided in Example 6 below.
+An example STATA program to create an unbalanced panel and balanced panel is provided in Example 6 below.